Billy Monger: Broadcasting career

-From 2019, he provided analysis for Channel 4 F1.
+From 2019, Monger provided analysis for Channel 4 F1.
 He also was the co-commentator for W Series.
 In addition, he has worked on Channel 4's Paralympic Games coverage and the Parasport presenting team, as commentator and reporter.

 A documentary feature about Monger's first Formula 1 drive was shown as part of Sky F1's coverage of the 2018 Austrian Grand Prix.
 Another documentary about Monger's career, Driven: The Billy Monger Story, was produced by the BBC and released on BBC Three in November 2018.
 On 5 July 2021, it was announced that Monger would present Billy Monger: Changing Gear as part of coverage of the Paralympics.

-He is signed up to be part of Channel 4's 2024 Summer Paralympics presenting team.
+Monger is signed up to be part of Channel 4's 2024 Summer Paralympics presenting team.

-It was announced in September 2023 that Monger, along with his sister, Bonny, would be contestants on Celebrity Race Across the World.
+It was announced in September 2023 that Monger, along with his sister, Bonny, would be contestants on the first series of Celebrity Race Across the World.
 A family emergency caused them to leave the Race before its finish.
 In October 2024, Monger participated in 2024 VinFast Ironman World Championship triathlon in Kona to raise money for Comic Relief, setting a new world record time for a double amputee of 14 hours, 23 minutes and 56 seconds; beating the previous record by more than two hours.
 He also became the youngest double amputee to complete an Ironman event.

+For the 2026 Paralympics, it was announced Monger would present his own slot Breakfast with Billy as well as the opening and closing ceremonies.